Cowley County, Kansas

 In its early history, the general surface of the county was a gently rolling prairie.
 There were some bluffs in the east, and the western part was quite level.
 The Arkansas River Valley averaged about five miles in width; the Walnut River Valley averaged about two miles, and the smaller streams from a quarter of a mile to a mile.
 Timber belts were found along the streams ranging from a quarter of a mile to a mile in width and contained cottonwood, elm, hackberry, mulberry, walnut, oak, redbud, pecan, hickory, ash, and cedar.
 The county was well watered by the Arkansas River, which crossed the southwestern portion, and the Walnut River, which flowed south in the western part of the county.
 The most important tributaries of these rivers were the Muddy, Dutch, Timber, Silver, and Grouse Creeks.

-Magnesium limestone of excellent quality was found and extensively quarried for local use and shipment out of the county.
+Excellent-quality magnesium limestone was found and extensively quarried for local use and shipment out of the county.
 Gypsum was found in large quantities in the West.
 A large salt marsh existed in the southwestern portion.

 Walnut River in Arkansas City, Kansas 1890.